yield-sync/specifications/v1-amp/AssetAllocator.md

 ## Requirements

+- Must have a manager (AOE or Smart Contract)
-1. Must be subject to some control by the yield-synce organization
+- Must be subject to some control by the yield-sync organization

 ## Optionals